nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 The Basic cluster provides attributes and commands for determining basic information about the node.
 The Identify cluster allows to put the device into the identification mode, which provides a way to locate the device.
 The device also includes all Zigbee shell commands, that allow for discovering, controlling and testing other Zigbee devices.
+Additionally, log shell commands are enabled to configure logging, for example the logging level for each log module.
+The logger is configured to also log module name and timestamps for every message.

 Available shell interfaces
 ==========================